tfwillems/HipSTR/README.md

 #### License: GNU v2

 ## Introduction
+Short tandem repeats [(STRs)](http://en.wikipedia.org/wiki/Microsatellite) are highly repetitive genomic sequences comprised of repeated copies of an underlying motif.
+Prevalent in most organisms' genomes, STRs are of particular interest because they mutate much more rapidly than most other genomic elements.
+As a result, they're extremely informative for genomic identification, ancestry inference and genealogy.

+Despite their utility, STRs are particularly difficult to genotype .
+The repetitive sequence responsible for their high mutability also results in frequent alignment errors that can complicate and bias downstream analyses.
+In addition, PCR stutter errors often result in reads that contain additional or fewer repeat copies than the true underlying genotype.

+**HipSTR** was specifically developed to deal with these errors in the hopes of obtaining more robust STR genotypes.
+In particular, it accomplishes this by:

+1. Learning locus-specific PCR stutter models using an [EM algorithm] (http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm)
+2. Mining candidate STR alleles from population-scale sequencing data
+2. Utilizing phased SNP haplotypes to genotype, phase and/or impute STRs
+3. Employing a specialized hidden Markov model to align reads to candidate sequences while accounting for stutter

 ## Installation
 HipSTR requires a standard c++ compiler as well as Java version 1.7 or later.